tcdl/msb/README.md

 ### CLI

 Listens to a topic on the bus and prints JSON to stdout.
 By default it will also listen for response and ack topics detected on messages, and JSON is pretty-printed.
-For [Newline-delimited JSON](http://en.wikipedia.org/wiki/Line_Delimited_JSON) compatibility, specify `--pretty=false`.
+For [Newline-delimited JSON](http://en.wikipedia.org/wiki/Line_Delimited_JSON) compatibility, specify `-p false`.

 ```js
 $ node_modules/msb/bin/msb -t=topic:to:listen:to